plantfansam/kubernetes-101/labs/4-replicasets/README.md

 If you delete a `ReplicaSet`, it will also delete the pods that it manages.
 By using the `--cascade=false` flag, you can prevent it from doing that.

 0. Delete your `ReplicaSet` without deleting its constituent pods.
-1. Delete all pods in the cluster.
+0. Delete all pods in the cluster.

+[^0]: Note that `scale` is an [_imperative_](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/overview/#imperative-commands) object management technique, while `kubectl apply -f my-cool-yaml.yaml` is a [_declarative_](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/) object management technique.
+It's generally best to stick to one or the other, rather than mixing them.

 [^0]: You can't.
 It's fun to try though!